j-hsiao/Notes/ssl/notes.md

 At least one of IP or DNS values must match the actual server ip/name (ex: some.name.com) Otherwise, the browser will give a warning.

 command:
 ```
 openssl x509 -req -in SERVER_CSR.csr -CA CA.pem \
     -CAkey CA_KEY_NAME.key -CAcreateserial -out SERVER_CERT_NAME.pem \
     -days NUMDAYS -sha256 -extfile SERVER_CSR_CONFIG.txt
 ```

+`SERVER_CERT_NAME.pem` is the certificate to be used for the server.

+### Intermediate CA
+Often times, a CA does not sign the server certificate directly.
+Instead, they give an intermediate certificate.
+You can then use the intermediate certificate to sign any certificate that you need.

+To create an intermediate certificate, in the `SERVER_CSR_CONFIG.txt` add `keyCertSign` to `keyUsage` list and change `basicConstarints` value from `CA:FALSE` to `CA:TRUE`

 # Install the CA cert
 Browsers need to have the CA.pem file to trust anything that was signed with the CA.pem file.